Dani-97/about-me/README.md

 [[Paper](https://doi.org/10.1016/j.procs.2023.10.008)]

 > This article was presented in the KES 2023 conference.
-In this case, only clinical data was used.
-The aim was to provide an explainable framework for the task of outcome estimation in COVID-19 patients, estimating two different scenarios: estimation of the risk of hospitalization and estimation of the risk of death.
+In this case, only tabular data were used.
+The aim was to provide an explainable framework for the task of outcome estimation in COVID-19 patients, with two different scenarios: risk of hospitalization and risk of death.
 The explainability was provided by the means of a decision tree, that brings a set of rules that let clinicians not only to evaluate the risk of a patient, but also to understand the reasoning behind that estimation.

 **Morís, D. I.**, de Moura, J., Marcos, P. J., Rey, E. M., Novo, J., & Ortega, M. (2023).
 Comprehensive analysis of clinical data for COVID-19 outcome estimation with machine learning models.
 Biomedical Signal Processing and Control (Vol. 84, p.
 104818)